-Furthermore, in the last Parliament, a bill to fix CAMR with the "one-licence solution" passed through the House of Commons with a large majority, including support from MPs belonging to all parties, before it ran out of time in the Senate when the election was called.
-With the introduction of today's bill, those reforms are again before the House of Commons - and supporters of fixing CAMR now have the opportunity to finally get the job done.
+In the last Parliament, a bill to fix CAMR with the "one-licence solution" passed through the House of Commons with a large majority, including support from MPs belonging to all parties, before it ran out of time in the Senate when the election was called.

-We look forward to welcoming a similar piece of legislation in the Senate of Canada.
 We would like to extend our sincere thanks and appreciation to the Members of Parliament and Senators from all parties who have supported the need for CAMR reform and have worked hard to put this legislation forward.
 Access to affordable medicines remains an important humanitarian issue that transcends partisan politics.
 All Parliamentarians and all parties should be united in supporting sensible reforms to streamline CAMR and make it work.
+For further information, please visit www.medicinesforall.ca.